May 19-22 or October 13-16, 2022

 Integrating Herbalism and Wildcrafting into our Lives

-During the class we will make several of these “everyday” herbal goodies and enjoy them together, such as:
+During the class we’ll make several of these “everyday” herbal goodies and enjoy them together:

 Easy, tasty teas made from leaves and flowers steeped in hot water